PhotoVision/PhotoVision.github.io/_pv-markup/film-services.md

 {: .tablelines}

 ### Noritsu S-1800
 Portra160, Ektar100 and all black + white film stocks may only be scanned on Noritsu.
+All black + white scans arrive as fully desaturated RGB images, exhibiting truly neutral tones.

 | **Film size** | **Color large scan** | **B+W large scan** |
 | :---			| :---:					| :---:				  |